Aquatic Habitat, Function, & Ecosystem Services

 Freshwater Mussels

-In southwestern Georgia, period droughts combined with warming temperatures and increasing water withdrawals have resulted in extremely low flows in the lower FRB and its tributaries.
-We have documented declines in mussel abundance in streams subject to record low flow conditions.
-Our studies, along with historical studies, point to a long term decline for many mussel species in the Apalachicola, Chattahoochee, and Flint Basin attributable to a history of multiple disturbances.
-Once mussel populations are lost over large areas, remaining isolated populations, like those we’ve studied in the lower FRB, may have little chance of contributing to recovery through the larger basin.
+In southwestern Georgia, periodic droughts combined with warming temperatures and increasing water withdrawals have resulted in extremely low flows in the lower Flint River and its tributaries.
+Previously, we have documented declines in mussel abundance in streams subject to record low flow conditions.
+Once mussel populations are lost over large areas, remaining isolated populations may have little chance of contributing to recovery through the larger basin.
+Surveys we performed in the past as well as new surveys will provide information on how mussel populations have changed over time and provide updated information on species distribution.
+We performed 62 surveys in 2023 and recorded over 7,000 mussels for our work on the Habitat Conservation Plan.

 For more information see: